14. Degree Requirements

 (Revised: 2021)

-14.2.1 When a student has completed all academic requirements for graduation, and fails to submit an application for degree within 30 days of completing these requirements, an application for degree may be submitted by his or her academic Dean or designee.
+14.2.1 When a student has completed all academic requirements for graduation, and fails to submit an application for degree within 30 days of completing these requirements, an application for degree may be submitted by their academic Dean or designee.
 The student will be responsible for all related fees.
 An application submitted under these circumstances cannot be canceled without prior permission of the Dean or designee.

 14.3 Undergraduate Double Majors